NeoKokuxz/NeoKokuxz/README.md

 ## I'm a Full stack React developer
 - 🔭  I'm currently redesigning on my personal website.
 - 🌱  I’m currently working on Epic EHR integration for clinical decision support app.
-- 🥅  2021 Goals: Finish my personal website and build something interesting.
+- 🥅  2022 Goals: Become better in Typescript and animation.
 - ⚡  Fun fact:  Coding is better with anime musics. 🤣

 ### Languages and Tools: